CorinaMurg/playwright-inspector/README.md

 # 🎭 Playwright Inspector

 Hey there!
 This is a neat "how cool is Playwright" project.
-Check it out to see how easy is to integrate Playwright with other tools to automate web tasks and manage data exports.
+Check it out to see how easy it is to integrate Playwright with other tools to automate web tasks and manage data exports.

 ## Tech Stack
 - TypeScript